 To this end, The Modern Firm has some sample testimonial request language we offer as a starting point.
 We recommend that firms personalize the language as appropriate.
 We find it is helpful to give people concrete questions to answer, which is easier for the writer than coming up with something out of the blue.
 We've come up with a couple variations to get you started, based on your type of practice or clients.

 Doing the Two-Step: Importantly, the language below assumes you have already reached out to the given client to see if they are willing to write a testimonial for you.
 This two-step approach is ideal: ask them in person, on the phone, or in an initial, shorter email if they would be willing to write a testimonial for you.
 This allows you to connect with them, first, and asks them simply for a yes or no answer rather than putting them on the spot immediately to take the time to write up their comments.
 Then, when you follow up with the sample language below, you can begin by re-asserting that they've already agreed to do this for you, which both allows you to offer your thanks-in-advance and is a strong motivator for someone to actually put their pen to paper.

 Thank you for offering to take a few minutes to write up a short testimonial about how I helped you with your case.
 We are updating the law firm website and, as you can imagine, a chance to read about other people's experiences is extremely helpful when choosing a lawyer.

-Now that your case is closed, it would be great if you could take a moment to tell other people about how I helped you.
-If it's helpful for you, here are a few questions you can answer to help you think about your experience:
+If it's useful for you, here are a few questions you can answer to help you think about your experience:

 I welcome your thoughts and your input.
 If you'd like your testimonial to remain anonymous, please let me know.
 And, as always, if you need anything else don't hesitate to ask.